CuckooEXE/ImperfectProjector/README.md

 !!!sd20x_ota_download line 509 Download config.txt failed!
 ```

-We can start to understand a little bit more about the device given this output.
-We know it's an ARM Linux device, its firmware is packed using squashfs.
+Given all of this output, we can start to learn a little bit more about the device.
+We know it's an ARM Linux device, and its firmware is packed using squashfs.
 There are a few partitions in the SPI NOR Flash chip.
-And interestingly, it seems to attempt Over the Air updates by reaching out to `http://43.254.2.156:8000/ota/htc/v53/config.txt`.
-Let's look at this a little bit more.
+And interestingly, it seems to attempt Over the Air (OTA) updates by reaching out to `http://43.254.2.156:8000/ota/htc/v53/config.txt`.
+Let's look at this a little bit more!

 The IP maps to `ecs-43-254-2-156.compute.hwclouds-dns.com` which is Huawei Cloud's DNS servers.
 I imagine this is pretty similar to Amazon's EC2 DNS names.
 If we go to the parent directory of the `config.txt`, we can keep navigating up the directory tree until we find a few other firmware types.
 I have *no* idea what devices these correspond to, but after some searching, I found an existing [`config.txt`](http://43.254.2.156:8000/ota/yg/v53/sd203_RTL8731AU/), along side two files: `otaunpack` and `sd203ota.bin.gz`.
 The configuration file seems to include some versioning information, and the MD5 hashes of the update and the `otaunpack` binary.
-I'm going to *guess* that the `otaunpack` binary does the unpacking and writing to the SPI NOR Flash chip.
+I'm going to *guess* that the `otaunpack` binary does the unpacking and writing to the SPI NOR Flash chip:

 ```ini
 major_version=1